abooabdirahman/alx-pre_course/README.md

-My first read me, with changes
+My first read me, with some changes